feiglab/prefmd/README.md

  * Then, put those environments to the shell
     * source $PREFMD/scripts/prefmd.bashrc

+1.4.
+Preparing force field files
+ * The scripts require force field files for protein residues, ions, and water The scripts prefmd.sh and prefmd_OpenMM.sh expect single CHARMM style topology and parameter files.
+    Force field file names are given at the top of scripts are set to 'top.rtf' and 'par.prm'.
+    These files are *NOT* provide with this distribution or with CHARMM and need to be generated.

+    In principle any force field can be used but we recommend the CHARMM force field.
+    CHARMM force field files are available from the CHARMM distribution (in the toppar directory).

+    CHARMM provides protein force field files separately from water and ions.
+    For example, the CHARMM c36 protein force field is found in the files: toppar/top_all36_prot.rtf
+        toppar/par_all36_prot.prm

+    while water and ion parameters are in a stream file: toppar/toppar_water_ions.str

+    A utility (makeff.pl) is provided to combine those files and generated default files 'top.rtf' and 'par.prm'.

+    In order to use other force fields the input files may need to be prepared manually and/or the prefmd.sh/prefmd_OpenMM.sh scripts may need to be modified.

 ## 2. How to use PREFMD
 2.1.
 Prepare a input protein structure in PDB format 2.2.
 Run PREFMD